rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

     "type": "string",
     "description": "HTTP or IPFS URL for finding out more about this project.
 If IPFS, MUST be in the format of ipfs://ipfs/HASH"
   },
+  "media": {
+    "type": "string",
+    "description": "Optional HTTP or IPFS URL to NFT's main media.
+If IPFS, MUST be in the format of ipfs://ipfs/HASH."
+  },
+  "cover": {
+    "type": "string",
+    "description": "Optional URL to an image resource, used to display in place of audio/video players."
+  },
   "image": {
-    "type": "string",
+    "type": "DEPRECATED string",
-    "description": "HTTP or IPFS URL to project's main image, in the vein of og:image.
+    "description": "DEPRECARTED HTTP or IPFS URL to project's main image, in the vein of og:image.
 If IPFS, MUST be in the format of ipfs://ipfs/HASH"
   },
   "image_data": {
     "type": "string?",